dentproject/docs.dent.dev/PlatformConfigurations/IEEE802.1xPortBasedAuthentication.md

 ```

 With the configuration above, traffic from the Supplicant will not
-able to reach the FreeRADIUS-Server.
+able to reach the FreeRADIUS-Server because the Authenticator is configured to filter out all
+packets except for EAP packets.

 On the Supplicant: